lwaziri2/CMSC132/README.md

-This repositories is for all of assignments, labs and exams in CMSC204 at Montgomery College
+This repositories is for all of assignments, labs in CMSC204 at Montgomery College